The Takeaway: before you buy long-term care insurance, you need know three things:

-My mother-in-law’s descent into dementia was so soft and so gentle that we barely noticed.
+My mother-in-law’s descent into dementia was so soft and so gentle that we barely noticed it.

 By the end, the ravages were so virulent, her loving husband of 60 years was forced to concede defeat.
-Heartbroken, he placed her in a nursing home.
+Heartbroken, he placed his bride in a nursing home.
 With each daily visit, he’d reintroduce himself.

 Fortunately, his teacher’s pension was able to defray some of the costs.

-Bulletin: In today’s world, you’ll have to be more strategic than to rely on a teacher’s pension if you’re going to adequately fund long-term care expenses.
+Bulletin: In today’s world, you’ll have to be more strategic than to rely on a teacher’s pension if you ever need long-term care–and you might never need it.

 Here are the relevant facts about long-term care you need to know.

-(I’ve included sources and sites where you can plug in your own information and get up-to-date information for your personal situation.)
+(I’ve included sources and sites where you can plug in your own information and get up-to-date information for your situation.)

-Boomer, here’s cost information from a 50-state survey in 2016—the most current data available at press time.
+Boomer, here’s cost information from a 50-state survey in 2017—the most current data available at press time.
 (See cost data for your own state here.
 Project your own long-term daily, monthly, and yearly costs here.)

 These costs are important because they generally are not covered by your health insurance or by Medicare.
 (Shocking, I know.)